 The interview process stands between you and the right hire.
 Here are our tips for shaping your interview to identify the ideal person for the role.

 There's a reason the classic interview style is favored by most employers [in fact, 74% of HR professionals around the world use structured interviews].
-A structured question and answer session enables you to get the information you need while allowing for the interviewee to show their personality.
+A structured question-and-answer session enables you to get the information you need while allowing the interviewee to show their personality.